rtimmerman/misc/2017confwriteup.md

 Here we see a jump straight into the conditional section of the loop, where `POST_INC` occurs, with the loop only continuing to the echo when the condition is met (`JMPNZ` back to line 2, the `ECHO`).

 #### Code Optimisation
 The efficiency of built in iterator functions vs user-defined ones can thus been shown.
-Consider these this userland iterator that multiplies each array element value by 2.
+Consider this userland iterator that multiplies each array element value by 2.

+##### Foreach loop code
 ```php
 <?php
 $numbers = [1, 3, 5, 8];